-At year end, capital assets represented 42% of total assets.
-Capital assets include land and land improvements, fine art and rare book collections, construction in progress, buildings and improvements, furniture, fixtures and equipment, and vehicles.
+At year end, capital assets represented 46% of total assets.
+Capital assets include land and land improvements, fine art and rare book collections, construction in progress, buildings and improvements, intangible right-to-use buildings and improvements, furniture, fixtures and equipment, and vehicles.
 The Library uses these assets to provide services; consequently, these assets generally are not available for future spending.
 This could change if a decision is made in the future to consolidate services or facilities.
-All of the Library's capital assets are free of outstanding debt.
+All of the Library's capital assets are free of outstanding debt with the exception of intangible right-to-to use buildings and improvements which reports outstanding debt for lease payments.

-A portion of the Library's net position, \$9,333,530 represents restricted principal and other resources subject to external restrictions.
+A portion of the Library's net position, \$9,960,659 represents restricted principal and other resources subject to external restrictions.

 Current assets increased from the prior year primarily due to an increase in public library fund revenue and capital contributions earmarked for capital projects that have not yet been paid.
-Long term liabilities decreased due to the decrease in the net pension liability and net opeb liability.
+Long term liabilities decreased due to the decrease in the net pension liability due to member contributions, changes in assumptions, and differences between expected and actual earnings on investments reported by Ohio Public Employees Retirement System.